 Federal and State Criminal Defense

-Mr. King represents clients in felony and misdemeanor criminal cases at both the trial court and appellate levels.
-He has represented clients charged with first degree murder, manslaughter, robbery, firearms offenses, felony sex charges, malicious wounding, gun charges, drug conspiracy, distribution, and possession, grand larceny auto, embezzlement, obstruction of justice, domestic assault, and many other criminal matters.
+Mr. King represents clients with charges ranging from misdemeanor criminal offenses to high-stakes murder cases at both the trial court and appellate levels.
 He practices in Virginia state courts and handles federal matters in the U.S. District Court for the Eastern District of Virginia.

 DUI and Traffic Defense

 Teaching DUI, Traffic and Criminal Defense

 Mr. King has been a regular speaker at continuing legal education courses for DUI and traffic defense (2011-2014) as well criminal defense (2012-2013) on behalf of the Alexandria Bar Association.
-He has developed a defense outline for Virginia DUI and traffic law and addressed traditional and innovative defenses, recent case law, use of experts, and constitutional challenges.
+He has developed a defense outline for Virginia DUI and traffic law that addresses traditional and innovative defenses, recent case law, use of experts, and constitutional challenges in this constantly developing area of the law.

 He has served as counsel or co-counsel in over two hundred trials, including cases involving allegations of first degree murder, robbery, felony child neglect, felony assault, felony sex charges and other felonies as well as numerous misdemeanor matters such as DUI, assault, larceny, marijuana possession, identity fraud, and other criminal allegations.

 An experienced appellate lawyer, Mr. King has appeared before the U.S. Supreme Court, Virginia Supreme Court, and the Virginia Court of Appeals.
 He has argued cases on brief both before the Virginia Supreme Court and Virginia Court of Appeals.
 In preparing appellate briefs, he believes it is important to thoroughly review the trial court record, conduct detailed research on relevant authority, and write organized and clear briefs in order to be persuasive.